Planning a solo trip to Split, Croatia? Here’s everything you need to know for your visit:

 - As most of Split’s major attractions are located within walking distance of each other, walking is the most practical way of getting around Split.

 - A bus network runs across the entire city throughout the day.
-Tickets can be purchased directly from the driver and start from 11 HRK (single fare).
+Tickets can be purchased directly from the driver.

 SPLIT NIGHTLIFE